Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-09.md

 The store is an object and each key holds a value.
 The value at each key is assigned by a reducer.

-The keys on the store can be objects, arrays, or other value types.
-Your project can use more than one reducer btu each reducer is responsible for the value at a single key.
+The keys in the store can be objects, arrays, or other value types.
+Your project can use more than one reducer but each reducer is responsible for the value at a single key.

-Imagine your store has a list if posts.
+Imagine your store has a list of posts.
 It might look like this:

 ```JS
 store = {